 Year 1 comprises 10 weekends of theory and skills practice.
 The material covered includes the core concepts of transactional analysis theory and counselling skills development.

-Years 2 & 3 are taught as a rolling programme over 20 weekends.
-There are two streams A and B and each takes place over 10 weekends.
+Years 2 & 3 and 4 are taught as a rolling programme over 30 weekends.
+There are three streams A, B and C and each takes place over 10 weekends.
 The material covered includes an introduction to practice, working with common mental health problems, ethics, diversity and professional practice.
 Students have the option to take the UKATA Diploma in Transactional Analysis on completion of year three.
+Those opting for year 4 of the course also undertake a research project.

 An example of the Course Content from year and two are below.